henryseg/Veering/README.md

     sage: sig = veering_isosigs[1]; sig
     'cPcbbbiht_12'

-This is the taut isomorphism signature for the only known veering structure on the figure eight knot complement.
+This is the taut isomorphism signature for the only (!) veering structure on the figure eight knot complement.
 The string before the underscore is the isomorphism signature for the triangulation; the string after the underscore records the positions of the edges with